OnlyFlour/OPMonsters/Readme.md

 use the CurseForge comments to do so.

 ### Donate
-I don't ask for donations I just do this for fun and has a hobby, but if you want to support me I would like you to share my mods with your friends.
+I don't ask or accept donations I just do this for fun and as a hobby, but if you want to support me I would like you to share my mods with your friends.
 I would be really happy.